[Latest] Tricks to Unpair an Apple Watch Without Your iPhone

 6. Sign in with your Apple ID

 • Provide your Apple ID password if you are asked to.
-If not, you can log in later from the Apple Watch app by going to General > Apple ID, then sign in.
+If not, you can log in later from the Apple Watch app by going to General > Apple Account, then sign in.

 • Features that require a mobile phone number will only work on cellular models of Apple watch once you sign in to iCloud.